umcu/clinlp/CONTRIBUTING.md

 ## Introduction

 Thank you for considering contributing to `clinlp`!
-This project is intended to be open source and community driven, so it is largely dependent on contributors like you.
-This document is intended to help you get started with contributing to the project, whether reporting a bug or issue, requesting a feature, making changes to the codebase, or contributing in any other way.
+This project is open source and community driven, so it is largely dependent on contributors like you.
+This document should help you get started with contributing to the project, whether reporting a bug or issue, requesting a feature, making changes to the codebase, or contributing in any other way.

 Please keep in mind that this page describes the ideal process and criteria for contributions.
 We understand that not all contributions will meet these criteria, and that is perfectly fine.
 We are happy to assist, so please don't hesitate to reach out to us.